Digital menu boards are a large project that has a number of unseen pitfalls for those doing it for the first time.

 Our example menu shows us how both single, stand-alone items and combo items can be placed right next to each other.
 The image completes the picture and gives the customer an idea of how good everything in the combo go can go together.

-Digital menu boards are only so big, and you need to use the pace you have sparingly.
+Digital menu board are only so big, and you need to use the pace you have sparingly.
 When your main item in a combo is paired with a number of other sides, there is no need to go and write all the potential combos on the screen.
 The customer will also be interested in other, potentially higher margin, sides.

 Minimize the duplication and redundant info and only put the essentials on display.
 For example, place one burger with a set price and then list the sides with their respective prices separately.